Demand flow technology: Takt time and operational cycle time

 Where HE is Effective Hours, S is the number of shifts and DC is the demand at capacity, a daily rate set for design purposes at some point 2 to 5 years into the future.
-This ratio can be expressed for finished products at the end of the line and is referred to as Takt-Time.
+This ratio can be expressed for finished products at the end of the line and is referred to as takt time.
 It can also apply at the process where bill of material relationships, process yield and optionality can affect the dependent volume for any given Dc at the finished goods level.
-At the process level, this ratio is known as operational cycle-time.
+At the process level, this ratio is known as operational cycle time.

 Takt time is typically used to calculate the "line design" or number and disposition of physical resources required to produce a given mix and volume of products that changes on a daily basis according to customer demand.

-Uniquely to DFT Takt time is constant, based on a fixed mix and product volume which is set for factory design purposes 2 to 5 years into the future.
+Uniquely to DFT, takt time is constant, based on a fixed mix and product volume which is set for factory design purposes 2 to 5 years into the future.
 This allows for a stable "line design" that does not need to change on a daily basis.
 Daily changes in mix and volume are accommodated in DFT by adjusting the number of people working in production.
-Those not required to meet the Daily Rate (Dr) are free to spend quality time in training and continuous improvement activities.
+Those not required to meet the daily rate are free to spend quality time in training and continuous improvement activities.

 Weekly scheduling cycles to achieve level-loading of mix and volume, which cause significant planning delays, are eliminated.
-It becomes possible to produce any product on any day in response to real customer demand making possible a true Demand Flow.
+It becomes possible to produce any product on any day in response to real customer demand making possible a true demand flow.

-As a result, In-Progress and Finished inventories are all but eliminated, converted permanently into cash at full market value through much faster response to customer orders.
+As a result, in-progress and finished inventories are all but eliminated, converted permanently into cash at full market value through much faster response to customer orders.

-Cash released from Working Capital in this way no longer has to be reinvested in inventory.
+Cash released from working capital in this way no longer has to be reinvested in inventory.
 It becomes available to retire debt, fund growth and innovation etc.